-For the year ended March 31, 2023, the Fund was invested by external institutional investment management firms.
-As the Fund continues to transition its asset mix actual allocations will migrate to policy targets over time.
+Office: 351 Water Street, Scotia Place and O'Leary Business Park Industrial: Beclin Business Park The Fund is invested by external institutional investment management firms in a variety of mandates.
+As the Fund concludes its transition the asset mix will be managed to the strategic policy targets.
 The mandates and fund allocations are detailed in the table below: